Why use a regulated adviser?

 All regulated firms are bound by rules to hire qualified financial advisers only.
 The advisers are also required to gain new knowledge, and develop personal qualities through Continuing Professional Development.

 Don’t hesitate to check your adviser’s credentials to ensure your wealth is in competent hands.
-You can also ask their qualifications level – some of the well known professional bodies include the Chartered Insurance Institute (CII), Chartered Investment Securities & Investment (CISI) and the London Institute of Banking Finance (LIBF).
+You can also ask their qualifications level – some of the well known professional bodies include the Chartered Insurance Institute (CII), Chartered Institute for Securities and Investment (CISI) and the London Institute of Banking Finance (LIBF).

 4. Right to complain